Percy Jackson & the Olympians: Reception

-"The Lightning Thief explores Greek mythology in a modern setting, but it does so as a humorous work of fantasy.
+The Lightning Thief explores Greek mythology in a modern setting, but it does so as a humorous work of fantasy.
 I'm certainly not interested in changing or contradicting anyone's religious beliefs.
 Early in the book, the character Chiron makes a distinction between God, capital-G, the creator of the universe, and the Greek gods.
-Chiron says he does not want to delve into the issue of God, but he has no qualms about discussing the Olympians because they are a 'much smaller matter.'"
+Chiron says he does not want to delve into the issue of God, but he has no qualms about discussing the Olympians because they are a "much smaller matter".

 Critics such as The Calico Critic have also disagreed with the fusion of Greek mythology and modern American culture.
 They have stated that it is difficult to believe "the reality of the tale", claiming that "monsters in the St. Louis Arch" and "the entrance to Olympus in New York" were unimaginable, despite Riordan's explanations of why he chose these certain locations.

-In other media
+Adaptations

 Films

 Chris Columbus directed and produced Percy Jackson & the Olympians: The Lightning Thief for 20th Century Fox through 1492 Pictures.
 The film was released February 2, 2010.

 Columbus has stated that he was drawn to directing the Percy Jackson movie because it gave him the "opportunity to do a movie that we haven't really seen before for this generation.
 When I was a kid, there were movies that dealt with Greek mythology, which in terms of visual effects was really primitive.
 So I thought this was an opportunity to deal with Greek mythology which children and adults all over the world are fascinated by and it was not a new genre but a new avenue, dealing with mythological creatures in a contemporary setting."

 The second film in the series, Percy Jackson: Sea of Monsters, was released on August 7, 2013.
 A third film, Percy Jackson: Titan's Curse, was in development but never went into production.